LJL1830/HPC_guide/README.md

 Make sure `model_env` is active before installing the package.

 > [!WARNING]
 > Be careful when changing core packages in `model_env`, especially PyTorch, ONNX Runtime, CUDA-related packages, or Earth2Studio dependencies.
 Changing these packages may break the tested GPU environment.
-Ask the project administrator before upgrading or replacing them.

 ## 13. Understand the Provided FengWu Program